Sweden announces early pullout of troops from U.N. Mali mission | Law-Order

 Sweden announces early pullout of troops from U.N.
 Mali mission

 Sweden will pull its force of about 220 soldiers out of the United Nations peacekeeping mission in Mali in June 2023, a year earlier than planned, its military said on Thursday.
-Sweden did not give a direct reason but has previously said that the involvement of Russian contractors, condemned by European countries, was making the presence of its forces untenable.
+It gave no reason for the decision but has previously said that the presence of Russian military contractors in the West African state, condemned by European countries, was making the presence of Swedish forces untenable.

+Sweden will pull its force of about 220 soldiers out of the United Nations peacekeeping mission in Mali in June 2023, a year earlier than planned, its military said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)